Reply to a conversation

 Attachments and files

-Click the paperclip icon in the toolbar to attach a file.
-You can also drag and drop a file directly onto the input bar.
-Supported types include images, PDFs, and common document formats.
-The visitor will receive a download link or an inline preview depending on the channel.
+Click the + button in the toolbar to attach a file.
+You can attach PNG, JPEG and WebP images, MP4 video and PDF documents — other file types are refused.
+You can also paste an image straight from your clipboard into the input bar.
+The visitor receives a download link or an inline preview depending on the channel.

 Inserting saved replies and articles

 Type / in the input bar to open the saved replies picker and insert a message template instantly.
-Type ? to search and link a knowledge base article, or # for a documentation page.
+Type ? to search and link a help article, or # for a documentation page — both search what is published on this conversation's brand public knowledge base and documentation.
 See Use saved replies for full details.

 Switching between public and private

-The eye icon (or Public/Private toggle) in the input bar controls who sees your message.
+The Public/Private button in the input bar controls who sees your message — it reads Public until you switch it.
 Public messages go to the visitor; Private notes are visible only to your team.
-The toggle persists until you change it.
-See Private notes and @mentions for more.
+The button keeps its setting until you change it.
+See Private notes for more.

 Email conversations